SGohan/PersistGuard/README.md

 # PersistGuard
-PersistGuard is a golang program responsible for providing us persistence in Windows through RDP
+PersistGuard is a golang program responsible for providing us persistence in Windows through RDP.

+This program makes several functions:
+- Enable RDP.
+- Open firewall rule for RDP port.
+- Create a "support" user.
+- Create a scheduled task to execute the program every hour.

 **Usage**